-This eggless carrot cake is made with no eggs and a secrete ingredient to keep it moist and delicious.
+This eggless carrot cake is made with no eggs and a secret ingredient to keep it moist and delicious.
 Made with fresh carrots and a tangy lemon frosting!

-I tested this recipe a number of different ways.
+I tested this recipe in a number of different ways.
 The best egg replacement I found and the secret ingredient in this cake is apple sauce!
 The apple sauce does a few things in this cake.
 It adds moisture and some natural sugars.
-The naturally occurring pectin in the apples helps add structure integrity to the cake which sets as the cake cooks.
-With the double leavening combination of baking powder and baking soda to help give the cake some lift, the pectin helps stop the cake collapsing back down again after its baked.
+The naturally occurring pectin in the apples helps add structural integrity to the cake which sets as the cake cooks.
+With the double-leavening combination of baking powder and baking soda to help give the cake some lift, the pectin helps stop the cake from collapsing back down again after it's baked.

-Here are my top tips and tricks for eggless baking (they are useful for regular baking to!):
+Here are my top tips and tricks for eggless baking (they are useful for regular baking too!):

 - Preheat your oven - Turn it on about ten minutes before you put your cake in, longer is fine.

 - Use fresh baking powder - Baking powder can lose its effectiveness over time.
 If I want it perfect I always buy new baking powder.